Leptosphaeria lindquistii: Host

 The primary host plant is a sunflower plant (Helianthus annuus L.) – a major oilseed crop.
 The plant has deep roots that prevent erosion linked damage, making for a highly adaptable crop.
 Helianthus is a large genus with 51 species, one of the largest plant families on Earth with a genome 3.5 billion letters long.
 Gene sequencing and current technological methods can be utilized to analyze the genome and potentially select for genes that may confer desirable traits such as disease resistance.
 To date, sunflower genotypes with partial resistance to P. macdonaldii have been described, but no fully resistant genotypes are available.

-Phoma black stem is one of the most common diseases affecting the sunflower plant in North America.
+Phoma black stem is one of the most common diseases affecting the sunflower plant in North and South America.
 Phoma Black stem has also been known to occur in regions of Europe and Asia.
-In many cases small lesions can be produced however if the infection is caused early on in the season the sunflower plant may become severely diseased.
-In the case of a more severe infection, smaller heads may be produced in which case there will be a reduced seed yield and oil percentage.
+In most cases, small lesions are produced, however if the infection is caused early on in the season, the sunflower plant may become severely diseased.
+Phoma black stem typically results in a 10-30% yield loss in the United States.
+In the case of a more severe infection, which usually occurs if the infection takes root at the beginning of the growing season, smaller heads may be produced, which reduces seed yield and oil percentage to a higher degree.

 Symptoms

 Many symptoms caused by the fungal pathogen can be observed post bloom or after flowering.
-The main identifying symptom is the production of black lesions along the stem which can be several centimeters in length.
+The main identifying symptom is the production of black lesions along the stem which are usually 2 inches in length and 1 inch in height.
+Lesions are distinguishable from other similar diseases because they form at the petioles of the stem and are black in color.
 Lesions can also develop on the leaves, flower bracts, back of the head, and crown or base of stalk.
 Leaf wilting will also be noticeable.
-Small, fruiting bodies (pycnidia) are produced on the stem, these structures are spore bearing and can be observed with a magnifying or other hand lens.
+Small, fruiting bodies (pycnidia) are produced on the stem.
+These structures are spore bearing and can be observed with a magnifying or other hand lens on the lesions themselves.
 Phoma black stem can be distinguished from other diseases due to its black lesions and lack of lodging.
 The fungus also produces colonies that are gray-white in color and have a white mycelium that may resemble cotton.

 Environment and disease cycle

 Phoma black stem infections can occur throughout the growing season, although the lesions are more noticeable during late summer.
-Phoma macdonaldii penetrates into the plants either directly via enzymatic degradation of the plant cell wall or by mechanical pressure.
-The fungus overwinters in infected crop debris.
+Phoma macdonaldii can be transmitted via rain splash or by stem weevil feeding.
+The fungus can either penetrate into the plants either directly via enzymatic degradation of the plant cell wall or by mechanical pressure.
+The fungus overwinters in infected crop debris either inside of pycnidia or as mycelium.
 Primary inoculum originates from overwintering fungal structures (perithecia, pycnidia, and mycelia).
 Conidia (from pycnidia) and ascospores (from perithecia) are released from fruiting structures and subsequently dispersed by rain and wind.
 Disease development is favorable in wet conditions during flowering stage and immediately after flowering stage.
-A third method of dispersal is through an insect vector, specifically, stem weevils.
-These insects feed on the leaves of the plant.
+Stem weevils transmit the fungus directly by their feeding behaviors.